terminological/r6-generator/README.md

 ```

 The resulting generated R-package can be pushed to github where it should trigger appropriate workflows if the organisation and repository names given above match.
+(N.b. github workflows need to be enabled on the repository)

 ```BASH
 cd ~/Git/examplePackage